mingqxu7/faceRecognition/README.md

 - **Matplotlib**: Plotting and visualization
 - **Pandas**: Data analysis and visualization

+## Adding New Celebrities

+The notebook makes it easy to expand the celebrity database:

+1. **Find working image URLs** for the celebrities you want to add
+2. **Run the download cells** to fetch their photos
+3. **Encode their faces** automatically into the database
+4. **Test recognition** on new group photos

+Example celebrities already included:
+- **Tech Leaders**: Barack Obama, Elon Musk, Bill Gates, Mark Zuckerberg, Jeff Bezos
+- **Athletes**: Tiger Woods
+- **TV Stars**: Shameless cast (William H. Macy, Emmy Rossum, Jeremy Allen White)

 ## Future Enhancements

-- Add more celebrities to the database
+- Add more celebrities and TV show casts to the database
 - Implement real-time video recognition
-- Create a web interface
+- Create a web interface for easy photo uploads
 - Add age and emotion detection
 - Implement face verification (1:1) vs identification (1:N)
+- Support for custom training on personal photo collections

 ## License